due2signal9/SFBasicKit/README.md

-# SFBasicKit
+# SFKit
-A Basic Foundamental Kit For iOS Development.
+A Super Foundamental Kit For iOS Development.
+On Testing.